MEET THE STUDIO OWNER

-Three years ago, I transitioned from selling my work at art shows, to teaching from my home studio.
+In 2016, I transitioned from selling my work at art shows to teaching from my home studio.
 The idea was to test and see if there was a market for pottery classes and whether it was a good fit for me.
 The answer to both questions was yes, and yes!
-Not only is there a great demand for this locally, I have discovered that I love teaching pottery to both new and experienced potters.
+Not only is there a great demand for this locally, but I have also discovered that I love teaching pottery to both new and experienced potters.
 I can't wait to see what this next chapter holds.